 A: The members approved the unification and it will become effective February 1, 2018.

 A: Cooperatives are unique.
 Unification of agriculture cooperatives refers to the forming of one new entity, focused on serving its members rather than the needs of its corporate owners.

-A: This is a proactive, forward-thinking step.
-The goal of this proposed unification is to create a stronger cooperative that can continue to provide the service, technology and access to markets and employee talent needed to remain competitive, relevant and valued by our member-owners.
+A: This was a proactive, forward-thinking step.
+The goal of this unification is to create a stronger cooperative that can continue to provide the service, technology and access to markets and employee talent needed to remain competitive, relevant and valued by our member-owners.

 As a member-owned cooperative, everything we do is based on how we best deliver value to our members.
 In this case, our member-owners are being challenged by changes in the ag economy and have encouraged us to revisit the potential for unification as a means to strengthen our ability to support their success.

 Q: Two years ago there were comments that unification would not be pursued again unless something changed.
 What has changed?